yukoba/nd4j/getstarted.md

 (See our [intro](http://nd4j.org/introduction.html) for a couple beginning operations.
 ND4J in IntelliJ has **autocomplete**, so starting a new line with any letter will show you a list of all ND4J commands including that letter.)

+## <a id="scala">Scala</a>

+While Scala doesn't need to be installed with work with ND4J, we do have a [Scala API](http://nd4j.org/scala.html).
+Scala is a multiparadigm language with a strong static type system that runs on the JVM.
+As such, Scala has functional programming features similar to Scheme and Haskell as well as OOP features like Java, and its structure keeps programs concise.
+You can use Java libraries with Scala.
+There are neural net examples you can run written in Scala, and it's required for the Spark implementation.

+To test which version of Scala you have (and whether you have it at all), type the following into your command line:

+		scala -version

+To install Scala, please visit the [Scala download page](http://www.scala-lang.org/download/2.10.4.html).

 ## <a id="canova">Canova</a>

 [Canova](https://github.com/deeplearning4j/Canova) is a general vectorization lib we built for machine-learning tools.
 It vectorizes raw data into usable vector formats like *svmLight*, *libsvm* and *ARFF*, which our neural nets can work with.
+ND4J does not require Canova, but it is useful for loading data into Deeplearning4j neural nets.

 ### Installing Canova